Severson-Group/eMach/docs/source/general_analyzers.rst

 =================

-This page contains links to the analyzers which have been implemented in eMach which may be used by multiple machine topologies.
+The ``mach_eval.analyzers.general`` module contains contains a set of analyzers that can be used to study multiple machine topologies.
+This section provides documentation for these analyzer.

 .. toctree::
     :caption: General Analyzers